conix-center/ARENA/content/python/index.md

 =====
 ...
 ```
 If not specified the namespace is your current logged in user-id.
-The most common use-case is to simply update `SCENE` and `MQTTH`.
+The most common use-case is to simply update `SCENE` and `MQTTH`. `REALM` is currently reserved for future use, and will default to the string 'realm'.

 ## Authentication